MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/best-practices/data-science-best-practices.md

 ms.custom: think-tank, e2e-data
 ---

-# Understand best practices for data science projects with enterprise-scale for analytics and AI in Azure
+# Best practices for data science projects with enterprise-scale for analytics and AI

 We recommend these best practices for how to use enterprise-scale for analytics and AI in Azure to operationalize data science projects.